 Homemade banana bread also varies, as there are many different recipes.
 Check to see if your recipe includes guidelines about storage, and follow those.
 If it doesn’t, keep reading to find out the typical shelf life of banana bread.

 When it comes to store-bought banana bread, you should find out from the packaging or a store clerk whether it should be refrigerated or not.
 If you can’t find out, the safest bet is to refrigerate it.
 Store it in its packaging, or wrap it in foil or plastic wrap.

-If you are making your own banana bread, be sure to remove it from the tin as soon as you take it out of the oven, and leave it to cool before storing.
+If you are making your own banana bread, be sure to remove it from the tin as soon as you take it out of the oven and leave it to cool before storing it.
 Storing it warm or keeping it in the tin can encourage mold to develop,

-Freshly baked banana bread can be stored in the pantry or kitchen cabinet, or in the refrigerator.
-Keeping it in the fridge will extend its shelf life, but will also cause it to lose some of that lovely fresh flavor.
+Freshly baked banana bread can be stored in the pantry, kitchen cabinet, or refrigerator.
+Keeping it in the fridge will extend its shelf life but will also cause it to lose some of that lovely fresh flavor.
 If you don’t refrigerate it, just be sure to keep it somewhere cool, dry, and out of the sun.

 Banana bread can be frozen if you want it to last longer.
 You can slice it into quarters or individual slices before freezing if you want to eat it bit by bit.
 Just make sure you wrap it well or put it in a freezer bag.

 Freshly baked banana bread is likely to last no more than a day or two outside of the refrigerator.
 After that, it may start to develop mold.
 If you live somewhere especially hot or humid, the shelf life will probably be closer to one day.

 Refrigerating your banana bread will extend its shelf life to 6-7 days, provided it is properly sealed.
 It’s a good idea to do this if you can’t finish the banana bread quickly.
 However, be aware that it will lose some of its freshness of flavor in the fridge.